Deltares/hydromt_wflow/docs/installation.rst

 .. code-block:: console

   pip install hydromt_wflow

+This will install both the hydromt_wflow plugin as well as the `hydroMT core package<https://github.com/Deltares/hydromt>`_ from conda-forge.

 We recommend installing a hydromt-wflow environment including the hydromt_wflow package based on the environment.yml file in the repository root.